Back to guides

 What can Turkish professionals earn in Europe?

-A side-by-side look at average monthly gross salaries for the most common regulated professions, comparing Turkey to three of the strongest European labour markets for international hires.
+A side-by-side look at the average monthly gross salaries for the most common regulated professions — comparing Turkey with the three strongest European labour markets for international hires.

 | Profession | Turkey(TL/month) | Germany(EUR/month) | Netherlands(EUR/month) | Sweden(SEK/month) |